wattsteve/glusterfs-kubernetes/README.md

-Note: This repo is (an old) prototype I built and it has subsequently moved to the glusterfs community and is now being maintained there.
+Note: This repo is an old prototype that I had built and it has subsequently moved to the glusterfs community and is now being maintained there.
 You can access it at https://github.com/gluster/gluster-kubernetes

 # Running GlusterFS inside Kubernetes